Mitoryū Takayuki: Career

 After graduating from university Turbold entered Nishikido stable, recruited by former sekiwake Mitoizumi.
 His amateur success granted him makushita tsukedashi status, allowing him skip the lower divisions and start at Makushita 15.
 He started his career with a makekoshi or losing record but quickly rebounded with three consecutive winning records.
 After this string of winning records he was given sekitori status by being promoted to the jūryō division.
 He was the first sekitori produced by his stable since its founding in 2002.
 He started off his jūryō debut with a winning 8–7, he followed this up with another winning record although he had to withdraw the last four days with he injury.
 The next tournament he was unable to achieve a winning record managing only a 6–9 record.
 He rebounded to with a 8–7 winning record the following tournament but suffered only his third losing record with a 7–8 finish.
 He rebounded yet again to get a 9–6 finish.

 He reached jūryō 4 in January 2020.
 In July 2020 at the rank of jūryō 14 he produced a 10–5 record, losing a playoff for the yūshō or championship to Akua.
 He won his first jūryō championship in July 2021 with a 12-3 record, and reached jūryō 1 in the following September 2021 tournament, narrowly missing out on promotion to the top makuuchi division.

 He was forced to sit out the January 2022 tournament after a member of Nishikido stable tested positive for COVID-19.

 In September 2022 Mitoryū reached the top division for the first time at maegashira 16.

+In August 2023, Mitoryū was the heaviest active sekitori wrestler at 201 kg.
+Later in the year, at the November tournament, Mitoryū was involved in a match with Shimanoumi marked by a rare mizu-iri (water break), the first in the jūryō division in 24 years.